The Reflecting Skin

 Seth is a mischievous eight-year-old growing up in the harsh realities of 1950s rural Idaho.
-He lives at home with his strict mother and guilt-ridden father, helping at the family gas station and waiting for his brother Cameron to return from the Pacific.
 But his whole world changes the day he decides the widowed neighbor woman, Dolphin Blue, is a vampire.
 Inspired by his father’s stories, Seth begins to believe she is responsible for the terrible events happening around him.
 His obsession continues to grow when Cameron comes home…and falls head over heels for his worst enemy.

 Cast: Codie Lucas Wilbee, Viggo Mortensen, Jeremy Cooper, Jeff Walker, Duncan Fraser

 Centering more on the relationship between the boy and the wonderfully 'eccentric' Dolphin Blue.
 She's as mad as a bucket of frogs and brilliantly portrayed by Lindsay Duncan, who makes this film for me.